simpliflow/SFGaugeView/README.md

 2. Create an outlet (if create via storyboard)
 3. Set up parameters

-        maxLevel = The maximum level of gauge control (int value) needleColor = Color of needle
+        maxlevel = The maximum level of gauge control (unsigned int value) minlevel = The minimum level of gauge control (unsigned int value) needleColor = Color of needle
         bgColor = Background Color of gauge control hideLevel = If set to YES the current level is hidden